decentraland/documentation-creators/docs/development-guide/2018-02-01-display-a-certified-nft.md

 Some frames use more materials than others.
 For example, the default frame adds 1 material for the NFT itself, 1 material for a background colored plane, and 2 materials for the frame (shared with other picture frames of the same style).
 If you need to reduce materials to [stay within scene limitations]({{ site.baseurl }}{% post_url /development-guide/2018-01-06-scene-limitations %})), pick a style that is simpler.
 For example "none" only uses only 1 material for the NFT itself.

-> Tip: Using Visual Studio Code (or another IDE), see the whole list by typing `PictureFrameStyle.` and waiting for the smart suggestions display the list of options.
-Use `PictureFrameStyle.None`to display the plain NFT as is, with no frame or background color.
+> Tip: Using Visual Studio Code (or another IDE), see the whole list by typing `PBNFTShape_PictureFrameStyle.` and waiting for the smart suggestions display the list of options.
+Use `PBNFTShape_PictureFrameStyle.None`to display the plain NFT as is, with no frame or background color.

 ## Open an NFT UI

+TODO: is this still a thing??

 Open a prebuilt UI that displays the name, owner, and description of an NFT.
 It also includes the NFT's current price and price of last sale if applicable, and a button that links to the NFT's page on OpenSea, where more information is available and it can be purchased.